 Similarly, at the Plastics Processing Factory“, Campaign to Reduce the Risk of Personal Accident Occurrence”was promoted since FY2013.
 Risk prediction sessions, participation in safety facility experience education, and safety and health patrols are continuing.

 At the Iwaki Factory, efforts are made to boost awareness of safety and disaster prevention, and labor safety and health, at both the Group companies and cooperating companies, for unified effects at reducing labor disasters and accidents.
-As part of these efforts, the Skills Training Center where simulated risks can be experienced was opened in November 2005, and it reached its ninth year of operation in November 2013.
+As part of these efforts, the Skills Training Center where simulated risks can be experienced was opened in November 2005.

-In FY2013, rescue experiential training and first-aid experiential training was implemented targeting the employees at the Iwaki Factory, and in Group companies, with about 1,200 persons receiving training.
+In FY2018, rescue experiential training and first-aid experiential training was implemented targeting the employees at the Iwaki Factory, and in Group companies, with about 1,200 persons receiving training.
 Safety education was also performed at plant sites other than the Iwaki district, at Group companies, and at nearby corporations and group organizations, for anyone desiring the experience.
-The total number of users at Kureha and Group companies, from the outset until end-March 2014, was about 19,200 persons.
+The total number of users at Kureha and Group companies, from the outset until end-March 2019, was about 38,000 persons.